maiaiia/uni-lecture-notes/Sem II/OS/Practice Problems.md

 >```
 >(a file with the processes will be passed as an argument. in order to see the processes on the current server, replace cat with ps and discard the if statement)

->[!Question]- 5.
+>[!todo]- 5.
 Display only the last name of each user in /etc/passwd, considering the last name to be the first word in the 5th field, and accepting it only if it starts with a capital letter

->[!Question]- 6.
+>[!todo]- 6.
 Extent the solution above to only show the top 10 most frequent last names, ordered descending by their popularity

->[!Question]- 7.
+>[!todo]- 7.
 Display all the directories under /etc that contain files with the extension .sh.
 Each directory should be displayed only once.
 Hide the permission denied errors given by find.

->[!Question]- 8.
+>[!todo]- 8.
 Display in the pager, the number of processes of each username, sorting their usernames descending by their process count.

->[!Question]- 9.
+>[!todo]- 9.
 Display the processes that involve editing a C file

->[!Question]- 10.
+>[!todo]- 10.
 Display in the pager, the usernames with the most logins in the system.

->[!Question]- 11.
+>[!todo]- 11.
 Display in the pager the top of usernames by their time spent logged on in the system.

 ### Boian
->[!Question]-  Find all the usernames that logged in from "economica" on a Sunday
+>[!done]-  Find all the usernames that logged in from "economica" on a Sunday
 >```regex
 cat last.fake | grep economica | grep Sun | awk '{print $1}' | sort | uniq
 >```

->[!Question]- Find all the users that logged into the system after 11PM
+>[!done]- Find all the users that logged into the system after 11PM
 >```regex
 cat last.fake | awk '{print $7,$1}' | sed -E s/":[0-9][0-9]"// | sort -n -r | head -n 6 | awk '{print $2}' | sort | uniq
 >```

->[!Question]- Display the full names of the users having a username that starts with "m" and with a user ID divisible by 7.
+>[!done]- Display the full names of the users having a username that starts with "m" and with a user ID divisible by 7.
 >```regex
 cat passwd.fake | grep -E "^m" --colour | awk -F: '{print $1, $5}' | sed -E "s/([0-9]){4}/ &/" | awk '$2 % 7==0'  | awk '{print $3,$4}'
 >```

->[!Question]- Display all the distinct TTYs used by user root.
+>[!done]- Display all the distinct TTYs used by user root.
 >```regex
 cat ps.fake | grep root | awk '{print $6}' | sort | uniq
 >```

->[!Question]- Find the full names of all the users whose username ends in 88
+>[!done]- Find the full names of all the users whose username ends in 88
 >```regex
 cat passwd.fake | awk -F: '{print $1,$5}' | grep -E "88 " | awk '{print $2,$3}'
 >```

->[!Question]- Find all users whose user ID has three digits and starts with 23
+>[!done]- Find all users whose user ID has three digits and starts with 23
 >```regex
 cat passwd.fake | awk -F: '{print $1 ":" $5}' | grep --color -E "^([a-z]+023[0-9])" | awk -F: '{print $2}'
 >```

->[!Question]- Find all usersnames starting with "t" that logged on "pts/9"
+>[!done]- Find all usersnames starting with "t" that logged on "pts/9"
 >```regex
 cat last.fake | grep "pts/9" | grep "^t" | awk '{print $1}'
 >```

->[!Question]- Find all the distinct usernames starting with "r" that are currently running programs, and display them duplicating every vowel
+>[!done]- Find all the distinct usernames starting with "r" that are currently running programs, and display them duplicating every vowel
 >```regex
 cat ps.fake | awk '{print $1}' | grep --color -E "^r" | sort | uniq | sed -E "s/a|e|i|o|u/&&/gi"
 >```

->[!Question]- Display all the distinct lines left in /etc/passwd after deleting all letter and digits and spaces.
+>[!done]- Display all the distinct lines left in /etc/passwd after deleting all letter and digits and spaces.
 >```regex
 cat ps.fake | sed -E "s/[a-z]| |[0-9]//gi"
 >```

->[!Question]- Display all the distinct lines left in /etc/passwd after deleting all characters except "r".
+>[!done]- Display all the distinct lines left in /etc/passwd after deleting all characters except "r".
 >```regex
 cat ps.fake | sed -E "s/[^r]//gi"
 >```

->[!Question]- Calculate the average of the PIDs of the processes currently running in the system.
+>[!done]- Calculate the average of the PIDs of the processes currently running in the system.
 >```regex
 cat ps.fake | awk '{print $2}'| awk '{sum+=$1; total += 1}END{print sum,total, sum/total}'
 >```

 ### Bota

->[!Question]- Find the number of unique accounts that connected to the server on 08.03.2022
+>[!todo]- Find the number of unique accounts that connected to the server on 08.03.2022
 >```regex
 >```
 >

->[!Question]- Get the number of files in a given directory
+>[!todo]- Get the number of files in a given directory
 >```regex
 >```
 >

->[!Question]- Get the number of subdirectories in a given directory
+>[!todo]- Get the number of subdirectories in a given directory
 >```regex
 >```
 >

->[!Question]- Get the number of exe files in a directory
+>[!todo]- Get the number of exe files in a directory
 >```regex
 >```
 >

->[!Question]- Calculate the average of the PIDs of the processes currently running in the system.
+>[!todo]- Compute the average of the PIDs of the processes currently running in the system.
 >```regex
 >```
 >